jd-solanki/gh-action-toggle-awaiting-reply-label/README.md

 This actions toggle labels like "awaiting-reply" or "need-more-info" which indicates response is required for further action.
 This is useful if you want to filter out issue already responded to the issue author but the author isn't responded back.

-**Usecase:**
+**Use case:**
 Mostly in premium product or service customer support is top priority.
 In this scenario customer may create issue and sales team replies back withing their business days.
 This action really helps in filtering only those issues which requires sales teams response.
-Those issue which are already answered/responded will be marked via `awaiting-reply` or `need-more-info`.
+Those issue which are already answered/responded will be marked via "awaiting-reply" or "need-more-info".

 This is same of large open source community where an individual what to help people and want to check only those issues where no team member responded yet.